 After a bye in round one, the Seagulls then won seven consecutive games against Collingwood (137-75), Werribee (90-24), Sandringham (117-69), Frankston again narrowly (139-133), and Bendigo (167-66, Little 6 goals).
 The Reserves beat Bendigo earlier in the day 33.23.221 to 3.5.23 (refer details below).

-A comfortable victory over Port Melbourne (111-69) meant that six of these wins were by six goals or more to give the season great impetus, before losses came against North Ballarat and the Bullants.
+A comfortable victory over Port Melbourne (111-69) meant that six of these wins were by six goals or more to give the season great impetus, before losses came against North Ballarat, by just 2 points, and the Bullants.
 Three further victories over Geelong (136-75, Little 6 goals), Casey (90-86) and Werribee (155-96) found Williamstown on top of the ladder after 12 rounds with nine wins and two losses.
 The Reserves were also number one with eleven wins and no losses and a percentage of 180%.